 Learning to live with ambiguity is learning to live with how life really is, full of complexities and strange surprises. ~James Hollis

-What is Chicken Katsu:
+What is Chicken Katsu?

-• Chicken Katsu is basically Japanese fried chicken made with an egg batter and seasoned Panko or bread crumbs.
+Chicken Katsu is basically Japanese fried chicken made with an egg batter and seasoned Panko or bread crumbs.
 It is light, crispy and crunchy, never heavy.

 how to make chicken Katsu

-How to make Chicken Katsu:
+How to make Chicken Katsu

-2. You can either pound your chicken breasts into a 3/4 inch thick cutlet or cut them in half as you see here.
+Step one: You can either pound your chicken breasts into a 3/4 inch thick cutlet or cut them in half as you see here.
 I prefer cutting them thinner- somehow it feels less abusive, but do as you please.
 FYI, Trader Joes also offers packaged, thin-cut breasts- these work great.

 how to make chicken Katsu

-Then, season your breasts with salt and pepper.
+Step two: Season the chicken breasts with salt and pepper.
 Don’t skimp on the salt here!

 how to make chicken Katsu

-Once coated, pan-sear each side until golden and crispy.
+Step four: Once coated, pan-sear each side until golden and crispy.

 Ho to make chicken Katsu

-Place the Chicken Katsu in a warm 350F oven to finish cooking through, while you continue to sear in batches.
+Step five: Place the Chicken Katsu in a warm 350F oven to finish cooking through, while you continue to sear in batches.

-How to serve Chicken Katsu:
+How to serve Chicken Katsu

 • Serve Chicken Katsu with rice and vegetables- like steamed broccoli or snap peas.